UniversalViewer/universalviewer/CONFIG.md

 ##### autoPlayOnSetTarget
 **Type**: `boolean`
 **Default**: `false`
-Determines if autoplay is triggered when the target is set.
+When the target setting is changed, should the media automatically begin playing?
+Useful for externally triggering playback of specific clips; see PR #1113 for details/examples.

 ##### defaultHeight
 **Type**: `number`